odinuv/web/en/apv/walkthrough/dynamic-page/objects.md

 {% include /en/apv/walkthrough/dynamic-page/functions-4.php %}
 {% endhighlight %}

-Or you can set a mandatory data-type for function parameter - this functionality was extended in PHP7 to also support scalar data-types, previous PHP versions could watch for classes and arrays only.
+Or you can set a mandatory data-type for a function parameter -- this functionality was extended in PHP7 to support scalar data-types too.
+Previous PHP versions could watch for classes and arrays only.
-This is useful when you write code which is used by other programmers - you do not have to write that much lines of code to check what your function got from outside world.
-A good [IDE](todo) can also take advantage of supplied information.
+This is useful when you write some code which is used by other programmers -- you do not have to write that many lines of code to check what your function got from the outside world.
+A good [IDE](todo) can also take advantage of the supplied information.

 {% highlight php %}
 {% include /en/apv/walkthrough/dynamic-page/functions-5.php %}